AISHWARYASN07/choco_house-project/README.md

       bash

-      export FLASK_APP=app.py
-      (On Windows, use set FLASK_APP=app.py.)
+      set FLASK_APP=app.py.

+   7. run in terminal/bash:

+      pip install --upgrade Flask-SQLAlchemy

-   7 .Run the application:
+   8.Run the application:

       bash

-      flask run
+      python app.py

-  8 .Open your browser and navigate to http://127.0.0.1:5000 to view the application.
+  9 .Open your browser and navigate to http://127.0.0.1:5000 to view the application.